geneontology/geneontology.github.io/_docs/faq.md

 However, if you think that an observed change in the size of an annotation file cannot be explained by any of the above, and suspect a bug, please contact us using our [Contact Form](http://geneontology.org/form/contact-go).

 ---------------------------------------------------------------------------
-## What is the difference between the filtered and unfiltered versions of the GOA UniProt gene associations files?
+## What is the difference between the goa_uniprot_all.gaf and goa_uniprot_all_noiea.gaf?
+Why can't I find my organism in the GOA UniProt_All gene association files, doesn't this GAF contain all annotations?
 {::comment}

 <span class="rdf-meta element-hidden" property="dc:title" content="What is the difference between the filtered and unfiltered versions of the GOA UniProt gene associations files?"></span>